Create your first trigger automation

 {% hint style="info" %}

 Note that if a user enters the automation but exits it before receiving any messages, we do not apply the grace period.
-So he could re-enter the automation right after exiting it if he triggered the event again.
+So they could re-enter the automation right after exiting it if they trigger the event again.

 {% endhint %}